oraclebase/vagrant/rac/ol7_19/README.md

 Check all the shared disks have been removed as expected.
 If they are left behind they will be reused, which will cause problems.

-## Windows Host Build Failure (Workaround)
+## DHCP Server Issue

-When using a Windows host, you may see something like this.
+If the VirtualBox DHCP server is enabled, you may see something like this.

 * DNS up and running.
 * Node2 up and running.